Ranking Questions: Meaning, Examples, & Analysis Methods

 Here are some ways to create effective ranking questions.

-• Ensure clarity by limiting the number of items being ranked and using a consistent scale such as a numerical or Likert scale.
+• Limit the number of items being ranked and using a consistent scale such as a numerical or Likert scale.

 • Incorporate an “other” or “none of the above” option to increase flexibility in answers.

-• Before sending out surveys, pre-test them with a small group to validate results.
+• Before publishing surveys, pre-test it with a small group to validate results.

 • Use distinct differences in functionality like checkbox or radio button options while designing survey questions.
 It is advisable to analyze total response weight while interpreting data.
 This can help identify important choices among different items on a common scale.